 It is our ambition for all of our learners to be full of ideas and love using their imagination and resourcefulness to help them with their learning.
-We want them to believe they can achieve the highest goals and anything is possible, they will be ambitious, self-motivated and determined.
+We want them to believe that they can achieve the highest goals and that anything is possible; they will be ambitious, self-motivated and determined.

 The learners in the Acorn will be independent and resilient; carrying on even when learning seems too challenging.
 They will challenge themselves and understand the whole learning journey rather than individual parts of the bigger picture.
 It is through what we teach, together with how we teach, that we deliver on our ambition for all our children.